SystemsApproach/tcpcc/algorithm.rst

 4.5 Fast Retransmit and Fast Recovery
 -------------------------------------

+..
+	Where does New Reno fit into this history? -llp

+The mechanisms described so far were part of the original proposal to add congestion control to TCP, and they have collectively become know as *TCP Tahoe* because they were included in the *Tahoe* release of 4.3 BSD Unix in 1988.
+Once widely deployed, experience revealed some problems in Tahoe that were subsequently addressed by *TCP Reno* (part of the 4.3BSD-Reno release) in early 1990.
+This section describes that experience and Reno's approach to addressing it.

-The mechanisms described so far were part of the original proposal to add congestion control to TCP.
-It was soon discovered, however, that the coarse-grained implementation of TCP timeouts led to long periods of time during which the connection went dead while waiting for a timer to expire.
-Because of this, a new mechanism called *fast retransmit* was added to TCP.
-Fast retransmit is a heuristic that sometimes triggers the retransmission of a dropped packet sooner than the regular timeout mechanism.
+In short, the coarse-grained implementation of TCP timeouts led to long periods of time during which the connection went dead while waiting for a timer to expire.
+A heuristic, called *fast retransmit*, sometimes triggers the retransmission of a dropped packet sooner than the regular timeout mechanism.
 The fast retransmit mechanism does not replace regular timeouts; it just enhances that facility.

-The idea of fast retransmit is straightforward.
-Every time a data packet arrives at the receiving side, the receiver responds with an acknowledgment, even if this sequence number has already been acknowledged.
+The idea is that every time a data packet arrives at the receiving side, the receiver responds with an acknowledgment, even if this sequence number has already been acknowledged.
 Thus, when a packet arrives out of order—when TCP cannot yet acknowledge the data the packet contains because earlier data has not yet arrived—TCP resends the same acknowledgment it sent the last time.

 This second transmission of the same acknowledgment is called a *duplicate ACK*.
 When the sending side sees a duplicate ACK, it knows that the other side must have received a packet out of order, which suggests that an earlier packet might have been lost.
 Since it is also possible that the earlier packet has only been delayed rather than lost, the sender waits until it sees some number of duplicate ACKs and then retransmits the missing packet.
 In practice, TCP waits until it has seen three duplicate ACKs before retransmitting the packet.

 .. _fig-tcp-fast:
 .. figure:: figures/f06-12-9780123850591.png